Being Nutritious

 Onion

 Onions impart so much flavor in foods!
 In recipes that call for onions, use 1 tablespoon onion powder, or 2 tablespoon dried minced onion for one medium onion.
 Try not to use onion salt if you can help it.
-Salt is one thing most of us probably are getting too much of since we’re using more preserved foods!
+Salt is one thing most of us are get too much of anyway!

 Read more about how to cook with less salt.